saluja-ji/Golang-Projects/CodeClockCLI/README.md

 # CodeClock CLI

-Simple command-line tool to time coding tasks and save session records to `codeclock.json`.
+Lightweight command-line app that times a coding task and persists session records to `codeclock.json`.

-How it works
+What you will learn
+- How to read user input from the terminal using `bufio.NewReader` and `ReadString`.
+- How to work with time in Go: `time.Now()`, `time.Since()`, and `Round` for human-friendly durations.
+- How to define structs with JSON tags and marshal/unmarshal JSON (`encoding/json`).
+- Basic file I/O with `os.ReadFile` and `os.WriteFile` and simple error handling.

+Quick overview
-- Run the CLI, enter a task name, press Enter to start, then press Enter again to stop.
+- Run the CLI, type a task name and press Enter to start the timer.
-- Each session is saved as a JSON object with `task`, `date` (YYYY-MM-DD), and `duration`.
+- Press Enter again to stop; the program prints the duration and appends a session to `codeclock.json`.

-Build & Run
+Build & run
 ```bash
 cd CodeClockCLI
 go run main.go